ankitects/faqs/src/the-2021-scheduler.md

 If you find this happening, the recommended solution is to increase your review limit, and work through the backlog before you add more new cards.
-If you're sure you want to add more new cards even though you have a backlog, you can enable the "new cards ignore review limit" option in the deck options.
+If you're sure you want to add more new cards even though you have a backlog, you can enable the "New cards ignore review limit" option in deck options.

-Each deck's limit affects the number of cards that will be drawn from that deck and its subdecks.
+Each deck's limit affects the number of cards that will be gathered from that deck and its subdecks.
 Limits are applied from the deck you select, so if you select a child deck, its parents' limits will not apply.
 For example, with the following limits: